LivInTheLookingGlass/Portfolio/pdfs.rst

 .. |TW_r2| replace:: `PDF </_static/resumes/technical_writing_2.pdf>`__
 .. |TW_cv| replace:: `PDF </_static/resumes/technical_writing_cv.pdf>`__

-There are __ versions of my resume/CV on this site.
+There are 24 versions of my resume/CV on this site.
+Each resume comes in a 1 page and 2 page variant.
 Please select the version that is most applicable to your company's specialties.
 If you want a general overview, select "Software Engineering".

 +----------------------------------+-----------------------+-----------+
 |                                  |      **Resume**       |           |